The Best Wheelchairs For Seniors for 2025

 Yes, Medicare does cover wheelchairs for eligible beneficiaries.
 Medicare is a federal health insurance program in the United States that provides coverage for people who are 65 years or older, have a disability, or have end-stage renal disease.

-To be eligible for coverage, the wheelchair must meet specific criteria, such as being prescribed by a healthcare provider, being used in the home, and being necessary for daily activities.
+To be eligible for coverage, the wheelchair must meet specific criteria, including being prescribed by a healthcare provider, being used at home, and being necessary for daily activities.

 The specific requirements for coverage can vary based on the type of wheelchair and the beneficiary’s medical condition.